The Ingredients of a Successful Website

 Looking out for opportunities to grow

-The reason I personally respond to every email (I get hundreds a week) and carve out blocks of my time to partake in interviews, participate in discussions, write on other web publications, join panels, write books, and other activities that may not have a direct impact on Six Revisions or Design Instruct is because I never want to end up saying, "I wish I’d done that."
+The reason I personally respond to every email (I get hundreds a week) and carve out blocks of my time to partake in interviews, participate in discussions, write on other web publications, join panels, write books, and other activities that may not have a direct impact on Six Revisions is because I never want to end up saying, "I wish I’d done that."

 Being receptive to possibilities outside of the websites that I run, without a doubt, has contributed to the growth of my own web projects.